smashedr/py-native-msg/README.md

 If the `client` location is not writable by the user, a writable `log.txt` must be created at that location due to the current logging configuration in the [client.py](src%2Fclient.py).

+The `client.py` must be executable by the user with Python installed and working.